VozVule/av-pgweb-go/pgweb-service/README.md

    cd frontend
    python3 -m http.server 5173   # or any static file server
    ```
 4. Visit the frontend (e.g., http://localhost:5173) and set the “API Base URL” input to your backend (default `http://localhost:8080`).
+CORS is enabled on the API to allow the browser to call it from another origin.

 ### Database connection management